How to Turn a Can of Pumpkin Into a Week's Worth of Deliciously Savory Dishes

 Advertisement

-About 95 percent of Americans don't eat enough fiber on a daily basis, as stated in a January 2017 paper in American Journal of Lifestyle Medicine, so every little bit counts.
+Turns out, about 95 percent of Americans don't eat enough fiber on a daily basis, as stated in a January 2017 paper in American Journal of Lifestyle Medicine, so every little bit counts.
 You could add chopped broccoli to this dish to increase the servings of vegetables and add more fiber, too.

 Advertisement

-4. Pumpkin Hummus
+4. Pumpkin Spice Hummus

 Hummus on its own is creamy and delicious and, of course, nutritious.
 But by adding canned pumpkin, you're taking it to another level.